freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 ### 2.4 Credit Execution Environment (CEE)

-TrustChain is not a new L1/L2.
+TrustApp is not a new L1/L2.
 It is a Credit Execution Environment built on Base.
 CEE only processes transactions that follow the TaaS protocol and assigns them credit states (arbitrable, slashable, settleable).

 This is a "subtraction" approach: move service verification off the consensus path while using Base as the settlement and security anchor.